bradhackinen/bradhackinen.github.io/_pages/about.md

 The library of tools that I have developed for my job market paper is available [here](https://bradhackinen.ca/tools/).
 The link also includes data visualization and natural language processing tools that I am developing for a set of papers with my co-authors.

-My research interests include applied micro-economics problems in the areas of regulation, anti-trust, corporate influence, and lobbying.
+My research interests include applied micro-economics problems in the areas of regulation, anti-trust, corporate influence, and lobbying, as well as developing and applying new techniques for text analysis and natural language processing.
 I am motivated by applications in US environmental and financial regulation, but my research applies more broadly.

-I will be available for interviews at the 2018 CEEE and at the 2019 AEA/ASSA meetings.